threefoldfoundation/www_examplesite/content/page/home/cards/card2/card2.md

 ---
-id: home2
+id: card2
-title: The Market
+title: TITLE
-image: ./card2.jpeg
+image: ./image_name.png
-button:
+button: Button
-link:
+link: '' #link for button
 order: 2
 ---

-The Cloud is the engine for the current internet.
-To change the behaviour of the internet we need a new engine.
-Estimated cloud revenue 2027 = 1.1 trillion.
-200 billion revenue for SAAS cloud.
-4 Billion people connected today.
-50% left to connect.
-If 10\$ pp = 500 Billion.
-Estimated capacity demand for 2025 = 175 ZB.
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.